Select an article below

 C. Closing Your Claim: Disability Awards, Pensions, and Settlements

-Some duty injuries and occupational diseases involve additional financial compensation: an award, pension, or settlement.
+Some duty injuries and occupational diseases may result in additional financial compensation, such as an award, pension, or settlement.

 Permanent Partial Disability Awards

-If your injury or occupational disease caused permanent loss of bodily function, you may be entitled to a permanent partial disability (PPD) award.
-The degree of a partial loss of function is determined by a disability rating.
-These ratings are conducted either by the healthcare provider who treated you (the attending provider) or by one or more independent medical examiners (IMEs) using established medical standards and guidelines.
-Normally, ratings are performed after your condition is medically stable and no further treatment is needed.
+If your injury or occupational disease results in permanent loss of bodily function, you may be entitled to a permanent partial disability (PPD) award.
+The degree of partial functional loss is determined by a disability rating.
+These ratings are conducted by the healthcare provider who treated you (the attending provider) or by one or more independent medical examiners (IMEs), using established medical standards and guidelines.
+Ratings are typically performed once your condition is medically stable, and no further treatment is needed.
 The award is intended to cover all future costs related to the claim.
 The amount you receive for any physical loss does not include compensation for pain and suffering.

 Once the PPD is awarded, your claim will be closed.
-If there is a future injury to the exact same body part, any additional PPD award will be based on a newly calculated disability rating and will only cover the newly incurred, more severe permanent loss of bodily function.
-For example, if the first PPD award is based on a two percent closing rating and the second injury results in a four percent closing rating, the second PPD award will only be for the two percent over the previous rating and not for the full four percent.
+If a future injury affects the same body part, any additional PPD award will be based on a newly calculated disability rating and will cover only the newly incurred, more severe permanent loss of bodily function.
+For example, if the first PPD award is based on a two percent closing rating and the second injury results in a four percent closing rating, the second PPD award will be for only the two percent over the previous rating, not the full four percent.

 You will not jeopardize a permanent partial disability award by working.
-You should return to your job as soon as your provider releases you for work.
-Any permanent partial disability award you receive is based on the degree of impairment suffered, not on whether you can work.
+You should return to your job as soon as your provider releases you to work.
+Any permanent partial disability award you receive is based on the degree of impairment, not on whether you can work.

 Visit the L&I Permanent Partial Disability website for information on Permanent Partial Disability award schedules, including PPD down payment amounts and maximum award amounts for specific disabilities.